dfpp/ARAP/README.md

 # ARAP

-ARAP is an Android anti-analysis technology detector based on **Androguard**.
+ARAP is an Android anti-runtime analysis technology detector based on **Androguard**.

 ---